bitfinexcom/dazaar/docs/protocol.md

 to cut off access for the buyer.
 In addition the guarantees Hypercore provides reassures the buyer that they are talking to the right seller.

+Note that due to the nature of data access, data that has already been seen by the buyer cannot be revoked, however future access to fresh data or further historical data can be restricted.

-## 1. Fully authenticated connections
+## Fully authenticated connections

-To establish fully authenticated connections between a buyer and seller dazaar uses the Noise protocol framework.
-For those unfamiliar with Noise it is like a highly modular and modern set of cryptography patters, based on Diffie-Hellman key exhange that allows you build encrypted tunnels between users satisfying exactly the requirements you need.
+To establish fully authenticated connections between a buyer and seller Dazaar uses the Noise protocol framework.
+Noise is a state of the art cryptographic framework for composing handshakes as part of initiation of a secure channel.

-Establishing secure handshakes is a highly complex operation and has been the subject of many years of research and many scientific papers.

-From an implementors point of view, Noise is good to work with due to the fact that the way the peers are validated is highly pluggable.
-For example if we were to look at something like SSL for a second, that is very much configured out of the box to work with a classic client-server model, like we have in a web browser.
-An unauthenticated client connects to an untrusted server, they exchange some messages and at some point after a Diffie-Hellman exchange has happened the client needs to validate that the server is indeed the server it was looking for and not some scammer in the middle.
-The way that is done here is by checking that the servers keys are signed by a trusted third party, the SSL certificate issuer.
-This is a fine model for the web, but hard to fit in a peer to peer scenario where we don't really have trusted third parties in the same way we do in a web browser.
+It avoids many of the pitfalls and constraints of protocols such as TLS, making it more flexible, and hence ideal in a P2P scenario.

-For our market place our authentication model using Noise works like this:
+For Dazaar, the authentication model using Noise works like this:

-1. A data seller is identified by a cryptographic public key (S).
+A data seller is identified by a cryptographic public key (S).
 This public key is pre-shared with potential data buyers through some secure medium, such as posting in on a personal website or sending it through a secure messaging app such as Signal.
 The corresponding secret key is known only to the data seller and kept secure and private.

-2. A data buyer is also identified by a cryptographic public (B) but this key is not pre-shared with the data seller.
+A data buyer is also identified by a cryptographic public (B) but this key is not pre-shared with the data seller.

 To purchase a data subscription the buyer provides payment using a payment method the seller has pre-shared.
-For example if they were to pay using a crypto currency they'd include their public key (S) in the transaction comment that is submitted to the corresponding block chain.
+This could be a Lightning invoice, a unique deposit address or a memo field in the transaction details.

 The buyer then connects to the seller.
 To find each other they use a distributed discovery service (described below in the Discovery section).
 The seller